- Wildlife Conservation & Management

 UK and US Team

-When you apply for a placement you will speak to one of the following members of the team.
-From zoologists to passionate conservationists, a team with extensive knowledge of travel and our projects, we look forward to chatting to you.
+When you apply for a placement you will speak to one of the following members of our team.
+From zoologists to passionate conservationists, a team with extensive knowledge of travel and our projects, we look forward to speaking with you!

 “Once you have booked a placement, I will be on hand to look after any questions you may have in the run up to your placement and ensure you receive your placement details and departure packs before you embark on your experience of a lifetime.